dartmouth-cs52/dartmouth-cs52.github.io/lectures/13_sessions_auth/index_slides.md

   * server side we take the header and payload and hash them with a secret key (known only on server)
   * on return we do the same and make sure the signature matches
   * if not deauth!
+  * can force signout by changing secret key